 Figure 31.
-Simulation of Steelhead Spawners (y-axis) with stage\1 (parr) capacity set to 160,000.
+Simulation of Steelhead Spawners (y-axis) with stage_1 (parr) capacity set to 160,000.

-specific carrying capacities constraints in the species profile , Devenueter
+ł Location and stage- specific carrying capacities constraints in the species profile Deveneter Deserintian

 Farameter Description bh_stage_1 The location and stage-specific carrying capacities constraints can be bh_stage_2 toggled on and off for each life stage with bh_stage_X input in the species bh_stage_3 profile.
 Setting the Value to 0 (or omitting the row) means that there will bh_stage_4 be no density-dependent constraint on a given life stage.
 Setting the Value to 1 will implement a Beverton-Holt style density-dependent constraint for the given life stage.
 If implemented, the location and stage- specific carrying capacity input data table must be supplied, and values must be populated for each location.